 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Overnight Oats recipe is the easiest breakfast recipe known to man.
-Four ingredients needed with no cooking required!
+This Overnight Oats recipe is the easiest breakfast recipe known to mankind.
+Only four ingredients needed with no cooking required!
 Serve warm or cold and adjust as you like.

-So happy to be sharing this Overnight Oats recipe with you today!
 I’m always on the hunt for quick, easy, and healthy breakfasts on those busy weekday mornings before sending my kids off to school and this recipe fits the bill.
 I make my basic recipe in a big bowl the night before and let my kids pick their toppings the morning of.
 It’s the perfect, nutritious meal that adapts easily from day to day.
-Serve with some tasty Bacon or Breakfast Casserole for a well balanced, extra filling breakfast.
+Serve with some tasty Bacon or Egg Muffins for a well balanced, extra filling breakfast.

 But first, what are Overnight Oats?